 You can use the NHS BMI healthy weight calculator to work out your child’s score or please contact your doctor for further advice if you are unsure.

 Get in touch

-Alternatively, if you would like to speak to someone about any of our services please contact us on 0300 303 9988 or email firstname.lastname@example.org to talk to one of our friendly team members.
+If you would like to register your interest, speak to someone about any of our services, or to help you understand more about your health needs, prioritise them and find the right support for you, then please contact us on 0300 303 9988 or email firstname.lastname@example.org to talk to one of our friendly team members.